USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods.md

 Submitted batch job 5495686
 ```

 6. (1Feb2021) Job didn't finish because my job reached the time limit of the partition: short partition for 48 hours.
 Job got cancelled.
 I will need to re-run roary using a partition with longer simulation time (medium, 7 days).
-I will move the 1st roary run's output to a folder "uncompletedroary29Jan2021".
-I also emailed Jules to ask about how to know how much of each resource from Ceres to use for a job.
+I emailed Jules to ask about how to know how much of each resource from Ceres to use for a job.

 7. Jules asked what command I used with roary, so I sent him my slurm script.
 After looking through, he says my initial resource request should be more than enough.
 The problem is I'm not telling roary to use more than one cpu/core/thread.
 Check out roary documentation to see how to tell roary to use more than one processor/thread.
 I looked up and found an option to include:
 ```